Hyderabadi Tamatar Ki Chutney Recipe – Spicy & Tangy Tomato Side Dish

 • 1–2 dry red chillies

-1. Heat oil; add mustard, cumin, garlic, red chillies, and curry leaves.
+1. Heat oil; add mustard, cumin, red chillies, and curry leaves.

 2. Let them splutter and turn aromatic; pour over the chutney and mix.